Ragua1/MDDM.OfficeDocuments/README.md

-# OfficeDocumentsApi
+# MDDM.OfficeDocuments
-OfficeDocumentsApi is a library for working with office documents (word, excel, powerpoint).
-OfficeDocumentsApi is able to read or create office documents without direct using xml structures like Open-XML-SDK.
+MDDM.OfficeDocuments is a library for working with office documents (word, excel, powerpoint).
+MDDM.OfficeDocuments is able to read or create office documents without direct using xml structures like Open-XML-SDK.

 ## Principles
 * MVP